learn-co-curriculum/swift-protocolType-lab/README.md

 When this method runs, because `maryann` has been assigned to equal the `delegate` property on `jim`.
 Because `maryann` is an instance of a `Mom`, we will jump to `Mom`'s implementation of this method.

 But going back to what we stated earlier, what if `maryann` runs to the store.
-Who will watch over the kid.
-Lets create an Aunt class.
+Who will watch over the baby boy?
+Let's create an Aunt class.

 ```swift
 class Aunt: ParentDelegate {